 When an element it Type Swapped by Ideate BIMLink it can get into a state where the previously defined property is no longer applicable.
 This error reflects that condition.
 An example would be in swapping one mechanical equipment for another.
 If the link definition includes a custom (family) parameter that does not apply to the newly swapped element then that parameter cannot be changed.
 The old excel value becomes invalid during the import process of swapping the elements.
 Learn more about How to Utilize Type Swapping.

 An attempt was made to change the value of a property considered read-only by Ideate BIMLink.
+In some cases, such as for XYZ coordinate values, an unexpected change in value happens due to the large number of digits existing in Revit that are truncated during export to Excel (Revit value of 1.123456789012 translated into Excel value of 1.12 could trigger a warning on import).
 For a detailed explanation of read-only properties, see Read-Only Properties.

 This warning is an indication that the property does not exist for the family specified.
 For example, if a Shared Parameter is assigned to some Electrical Fixture families, but not to all, and the cell is edited for a family where the parameter does not exist, this warning will occur.
 This warning might also occur with Type Swapping if values family-based properties describe above are changed.